 - a detailed assessment of vehicle modification requirements with a recommendation (prescription) for the best solution

-- the cost of vehicle modifications, the purchase of an already modified vehicle or a vehicle to be modified specifically to match identified needs
+- vehicle modifications, purchase of an already modified vehicle, or a vehicle to be modified to match identified needs

 - lessons to learn to drive the modified car.

-Successful applicants will need to pay the gap between the subsidy and the full cost of the modifications or purchase price of a vehicle.
+Successful applicants still need to pay the gap between the subsidy and the full cost of the modifications or purchase price of the vehicle.